 Minimum night flowing monitoring is utilised to determining the extent of the water loss within the network.
 Between midnight and 5 am, most water networks are operating at their minimum requirement.
 This period of reduced fluctuation and minimal flow provides the perfect opportunity to conduct a minimum flow test and study the networks level of water loss.

 3. Permanent Leak Monitoring

-Aqua Analytics: The Experts in Water Loss Management
+Aqua Analytics : Experts in Water Loss Management

 If you would like any more information regarding “what is water loss management?”, do not hesitate to get in touch with the team at Aqua Analytics.
-We have over 20 years of experience in water loss management projects throughout Australia, New Zealand, and Asia.
+We have over 20 years of experience in water loss management and active leak detection projects throughout Australia, New Zealand, and Asia.
 We pride ourselves on results-driven work and providing excellent service to our customers.

-We continue to be the team that water utilities across Australia turn to when they require expert water loss and pressure management assistance.
-If you would like more information about our services or to enquire about how we can help you, call our team today or leave a message on our contact page.
+We continue to be the team that water utilities across Australia and New Zealand turn to when they require expert water loss and pressure management assistance.
+If you would like more information about our services or to enquire about how we can help you, contact us today